-Susan Granger’s review of “POKEMON” (Warner Bros.)
+Susan Granger’s review of “HANGING UP” (Columbia Pictures)

-Susan Granger’s review of “THE INSIDER” (Touchstone)
+Susan Granger’s review of “MYSTERY, ALASKA” (Hollywood Pictures)